lrcouto/MiniRT/README.md

 October 24th 2020 - Started to build the scaffolding for a linked list containing the data from every ray/poly intersection we are going to use, a way to identify those polys, and trying to ensure there are no memory leaks in this process.

 October 27th 2020 - Further developed the linked list containing intersection data, and created a function to determine if a ray has "hit" an object based on intersection data.
 Dealt with the Norme and some memory leaks.

+October 31st 2020 - Added MiniLibX - Linux as a submodule to ensure we always run the program with the most rec

 ___